6Bolt/Hook-Of-The-Reaper/README.md

 - \>Null|Shake|Recoil|Damage	&emsp;	So When P1_Damage=0 → Null, 1 -> Shake, 2 → Recoil, 3 → Damage

 The 0 is the left most Command, then increase by one, going to the right.
 The same way MAMEHooker has it.
 Also, the INI files can use the %s% variable.
 The %s% is replaced by the Signal’s value.
 It is not used in the Default Light gun files, but want to mention that it is supported.

+The '|' cannot be used with the Recoil_R2S command.
+As it is only used on binary signals, and it uses both the '0' and '1' values.
+So there is no need for it.
+And Hook Of The Reaper will error out if you try to use it.

+The '|' is not supported for the Recoil and Reload commands with the '#' infront of them.
+As these commands now how to use the signals already.
+So there is no need for them.
+And Hook Of The Reaper will error out if you try to use it.

 # Player Ordering in the Default Light Gun Game Format